-There is little to no awareness of your surroundings during the surgery, and there is no pain involved at any time.
 You may experience mild grittiness and dry eye symptoms following surgery, and this can last for a few weeks and in some cases several months.
 Some people may experience fleeting discomfort related to dryness of the eye.
 These symptoms are usually manageable with lubricating eye drops.
-If we see you have dry eyes at your preoperative assessment, your surgeon may recommend you commence use of artificial tears before surgery.
+If we see you have dry eyes at your preoperative assessment, your surgeon may recommend you commence the use of artificial tears before surgery.

 Your vision may be blurred to some degree on the day following surgery but will improve over the next first few days.
 Upgrades in spectacles can generally be made approximately one month to 6 weeks after surgery.

 Postoperatively, there are no significant restrictions on lifestyle.
 In the first week, we advise you to defer any activities which could introduce foreign matter into the eye (this includes avoiding getting water in your eye when showering).
 We will give you a clear shield (for use when sleeping) and dark safety glasses to protect the eye.